kuredoro/scold/README.md

 ===     (1)
 ```

 In other words, your inputs are separated from outputs with `---`, and test cases are separated with `===`.
 The empty test cases (1) are ignored and allowed.
-All of the lines in the input and output sections will be newline terminated when parsed by cptest.
+All of the lines in the input and output sections will be newline terminated when parsed by scold.

 The first test can specify a set of **test suite options** and follows a different format
 ```